 8. Cannabis has a positive effect on libido

-In a study by the University of Stanford, which appeared in the Journal of Sexual Medicine, researchers evaluated the results of 50,000 men and women between the ages of 25 and 45 who had taken part in the US health survey.
+In a study by Stanford University, which appeared in the Journal of Sexual Medicine, researchers evaluated the results of 50,000 men and women between the ages of 25 and 45 who had taken part in the US health survey.

 Irrespective of age, gender, ethnicity or circumstances, the following was apparent on the basis of information they gave about cannabis consumption and frequency of sex: regular cannabis consumers have 20 percent more sex than non-consumers.

-According to the Stanford researcher team, in the course of four weeks pot-smoking women had sex 7.1 times instead of 6 times, and the figure for men was 6.9 instead of 5.6 times.
+According to the Stanford research team, in the course of four weeks pot-smoking women had sex 7.1 times instead of 6 times, and the figure for men was 6.9 instead of 5.6 times.

 9. Cannabis helps HIV patients to maintain cognitive function